Dementia Distance Learning Modules

 Course overview introduced by Emeritus Professor Dawn Brooker MBE, former Director of the Association for Dementia Studies

-The Course Lead Dr Chris Russell also talks you through some of the key points in this short video -
+The Course Lead Dr Chris Russell also talks you through some of the key points in the following short video

 Option 1: The Postgraduate Certificate in Person-Centred Dementia Studies